ejaz-karim/reword-manager/README.md

 ## Examples

 	NPC List:
-    Bob,Bobexample
+    	Bob,Bob example
-    Man,Manexample
+    	Man,Man example

-Entering data in the lists must be in the CSV format <x,y> and use a new line for each entity.
+Entering data in the lists must be in the CSV format ***x,y*** and use a new line for each entity.